viet-nguyend/cyclistic_data_project/README.md

 When checking for ride duration, I found that there are rides with negative ride duration, this indicates that the ride ended earlier than it started, which is not possible.
 At the same time, I would also check for rides with a ride duration of over 24 hours (86400 seconds), because it is considered a lost or stolen bike arcording to this article [link](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long-)

-First, I will create a column that will hold the value of the difference between the started_at datetime and the ended_at datetime.

 <details>
   <summary>Show SQL query</summary>